HOME

 BRAZIL,

 The city of Anchieta began as an Indian village called Reritiba (meaning place of the oysters) catechized by the Jesuits in colonial times.
 The year of its founding as a city in the late 1560s is not certain, but the date, August 15, the feast of the Assumption is agreed upon by all.
 After the expulsion of the Jesuits from Brazil in 1759, the Portuguese Crown changed Reritiba's status and name to the Village of Benevente and confiscated all the goods of the Jesuits.
 The church became a parish church, and other parts of the building were used as a city hall and for other purposes.
 In 1928 the property was returned to the Jesuits who had come back to their apostolic work in the region.
 The name of the town was officially changed to Anchieta on 30 December 1921.
-In this place where Blessed José de Anchieta died, the Society of Jesus still maintains this parish of Our Lady of the Assumption, the Father Anchieta Spirituality Center (CESPA), and the Father Anchieta Museum (established in 1965).
+In this place where Saint José de Anchieta died, the Society of Jesus still maintains this parish of Our Lady of the Assumption, the Father Anchieta Spirituality Center (CESPA), and the Father Anchieta Museum (established in 1965).
 Besides these apostolates the Jesuits have also developed here over the years an educational work in the Movement for the Promotion of Education in the Province of Espírito Santo (MEPES).
-More

 Colégio Catarinense, Florianópolis